-The Company holds investments in non-current financial assets, which based on IFRS 9, are designated as financial assets at fair value through profit or loss, which qualify for level 3 fair value measurement based on current market prices.
-If the market for a financial asset is not active (and for unlisted securities), the Company established fair value by using valuation techniques.
+The Company subsequently measures all equity investments at fair value.
+Dividends from such investments continue to be recognized in profit or loss as financial income when the Company's right to receive payments is established.
+Changes in the fair value of financial assets at FVPL are recognized in financial income/expenses in the statement of profit or loss.
+The fair value of listed investments is based on current market prices.
+If the market for a financial asset is not active (and for unlisted securities), the Company establishes fair value by using valuation techniques.